Published July 2020

 Libraries are often the epicenter of healthy and vibrant communities, a one-stop-shop of sorts, that has long outgrown the constraints of books on shelves.

-Today’s library offerings open a world beyond pages, whether it be in computers, learning how to play the ukulele or learn a foreign language.
-There’s classes and workshops on woodworking, sewing, horticulture.
+Today’s library offerings open a world beyond pages, whether it be in computers, learning how to play the ukulele or learning a foreign language.
+There are classes and workshops on woodworking, sewing, and horticulture.

 And there’s art.